 NMIS 8.6 Example

-Select the Model and Section to Modify
+Select the Section to Modify

 Select the Threshold to Add a Controlled Select